videlalvaro/rabbitmq-websockets/README.md

 Get the [misultin_wrapper](https://github.com/videlalvaro/misultin_wrapper) to support Websockets:

+Inside the `rabbitmq-public-umbrella` directory do:

     $ git clone git://github.com/videlalvaro/misultin_wrapper.git

-Clone this repository:
+Then clone this repository:

     $ git clone git://github.com/videlalvaro/rabbitmq-websockets.git

-Once you have the code you can move into the `rabbitmq-websockets` and test the plugin with the broker:
+Once you have the code you can move into the `rabbitmq-websockets` directory and test the plugin with the broker:

     $ make run-in-broker